turbulenceai/climate-collaboration/index.md

-# The Climate Consortium
+# The Climate Collaboration

-The Climate Consortium started as an exploratory project between friends turned collaborators.
+The Climate Collaboration started as an exploratory project between friends turned collaborators.
 The idea was to use state-of-the-art machine learning techniques to problems of interest in climate science.

 It is a multi-institution effort between academia, national laboratories and the industry.